32. Wintering Base

 Faraday Base Faraday Station

-A vast, endless expanse of sea opens before me, and I aim my binoculars at the islands on the horizon.
+A vast expanse of sea opens before me, and I aim my binoculars at the islands on the horizon.

-In one corner of my view, I spot Galindez Island, where the antenna towers and buildings of the British Faraday Station stand like miniatures—so faint, and so tiny an existence against the overwhelming grandeur of the Antarctic landscape.
+In one corner of my view, I spot Galindez Island, where the antenna towers and buildings of the British Faraday Base stand like miniatures—so faint and so small an existence against the overwhelming grandeur of the Antarctic landscape.

-When I reach the cove of Galindez Island, I feel so mentally drained from navigating the icy waters that I collapse onto Aomi's bed and sleep for two whole days.
+When I reach the cove near the Faraday Base, mentally drained from navigating the icy waters, I collapse onto Aomi's berth and sleep for two whole days.

 On March 21, I finally row the dinghy to the base, just 400 meters away.
 The autumn equinox in the Southern Hemisphere has already passed.

-I tie my dinghy to the small wooden dock in front of the base, walk past the roaring power-generating house, and approach the two-story main building.
+I tie my dinghy to the small wooden dock in front of the base, walk past the roaring power-generator hut, and approach the two-story main building.

 At the front entrance, with its thick, freezer-like door, I shed my winter clothes and gloves before heading upstairs to the dining room.
 There, a man in a red checkered shirt and gray pants greets me.
-Everyone I see is dressed identically—perhaps it's a uniform.
+Everyone I see is dressed identically; perhaps it is a uniform.

 “Welcome to Faraday Base.
 How about a cup of tea at the table?
 We’ve had French sailboats here before.”